camunda/camunda-platform-helm/docs/gha-workflows.md

           tag: xyz
 ```

-Adding that will run Camunda Platform Helm chart integration tests and add the deployment URL
+Adding that will run Camunda Helm chart integration tests and add the deployment URL
 in your repo (the URL will show in the PR or in the GH deployment section).

 > **Note**